Bletchley Park is open daily. You can book your ticket online or purchase a ticket when you arrive.

 Disabled parking There are 24 disabled parking spaces at the back of the Porters’ Lodge at the entrance and another five in Block F car park.
 Our friendly Porters will let you know where to park when you arrive.

-Borrow a wheelchair Wheelchairs are available to borrow from the Visitor Centre during your visit.
+Borrow a wheelchair A limited amount of wheelchairs are available to borrow from the Visitor Centre during your visit.
 Unfortunately, we cannot provide assistance around the Museum for wheelchair users.
 However, assistance will be available at wheelchair lifts.

 Multimedia guide We offer free Multimedia guides to all of our visitors.
 Choose from an array of informative and entertaining stories, anecdotes and activities to further enhance your visit.
 Available in British Sign Language (BSL) and audio description.